Frequently Asked Questions

 Find more information on the Applications Process.

 VUSM will consider International Students for admission.
-Universities attended by International Students must be fully accredited.
-In most cases, students who have attended universities exclusively outside the United States have chosen to supplement their studies with at least one year of course work at an accredited university in the United States.
+Institutions attended by International Students must be fully accredited.
+In many cases, students who have attended universities exclusively outside the United States where English was not the language of instruction have chosen to supplement their studies with at least one year of course work at an accredited university in the United States.

 If you need a student visa (F-1 or J-1), you must be able to document that you have the financial resources to pay for (at a minimum) one year’s expenses each year.